mihart/azure-content/ITPro/Services/hdinsight/gettingstarted.md

 To complete this tutorial, you need a Windows Azure account that has the Windows Azure HDInsight feature enabled , and you need to have Excel 2010 or 2013 installed.

-- To create a free Windows Azure trial account in just a couple of minutes, see [Windows Azure Free Trial](/en-us/pricing/free-trial/ "Windows Azure Free Trial").
+- To create a free Windows Azure trial account in just a couple of minutes, visit [Windows Azure Free Trial](/en-us/pricing/free-trial/ "Windows Azure Free Trial").
+For help creating an account, [watch the video](http://channel9.msdn.com/Series/Getting-started-with-Windows-Azure-HDInsight-Service/Create-a-Windows-Azure-Account/ "Watch the video").

 - To enable the Windows Azure HDInsight preview, see <a href="/en-us/develop/net/tutorials/create-a-windows-azure-account/#enable" target="_blank">Enable Windows Azure preview features</a>